oskonstantinov/java_for_testers_b4/README.md

 # Java for testers b4
 Homework for Java programming course on software-testing.ru.

-Used technologies: Java, Gradle, Selenium, XAMPP.
+Used technologies: Java, TestNG, Gradle, Selenium.